Wave energy and hydrogen driving sustainable solutions

 Making hydrogen with wave energy is sustainable and efficient.
 Eco Wave Power’s Middle Eastern project, for instance, uses wave energy to generate electricity.
 Then hydrogen is created from this energy.

-Wave energy runs an electrolyzer in order to produce hydrogen.
+Wave energy runs an electrolyzer to produce hydrogen.
 This gadget splits oxygen from hydrogen in water.
 One may keep and utilize hydrogen as a pure energy source.
 With a potential of 29,500 TWh—more than the annual consumption of Europe—wave energy might run the planet.

 A major step towards sustainable electricity is the cooperation between wave energy and hydrogen.
 It may provide employment and help to lower pollution.
 This technology is expected to be a main participant in the change towards renewable energy.